orbanjames/GAMES-MANAGEMENT-APP-PROJECT/README.md

 # Games Management App
 This is a project work for the course title:
-SOFTWARE PROCESS (M09240) on Master studies submitted in the Department of Software Engineering and Computer Science, Faculty of Organisational Sciences, UNIVERSITY OF BELGRADE, SERBIA.
+SOFTWARE PROCESS (M09240) on Master studies submitted to the Department of Software Engineering and Computer Science, Faculty of Organisational Sciences, UNIVERSITY OF BELGRADE, SERBIA.
 It is my first project experience fully implemented as a